chaunguyen3rd/workshop-01-wordpress-deployment-on-eks/content/2-Prerequiste/2.1-createec2/_index.md

 pre : " <b> 2.1 </b> "
 ---

-In this step, we will need to create a VPC with 2 public / private subnets.
-Then create 1 EC2 Instance Linux located in the public subnet, 1 EC2 Instance Windows located in the private subnet.
+In this step, we will need to create a VPC with 3 public and 2 private subnets.
+Then create 1 EC2 Instance Linux located in the public subnet, 1 Application Load balancer located in the rest of two public subnets, EKS cluster will be in 2 private subnets.

 The architecture overview after you complete this step will be as follows: